Can a boat really only be powered by solar?

 How far can she cruise in winter?

-The simple answer is there is not enough sunlight for the boats to fully cruise in the depths of winter but there is more than enough for normal domestic use for living onboard.
+The simple answer is there is not enough daylight for the boats to store enough to cruise most days in the depths of winter but there is more than enough for normal domestic use for living onboard.
 Most boaters don’t cruise when weather conditions are miserable.
 In winter, most either stay on their permanent mooring or find a temporary winter mooring in a marina or similar until the weather improves.
 The Canal & River Trust release details of temporary winter moorings in October each year.

 If someone is inclined to navigate the waterways in the rain, cold and snow, the boats come fitted with an electric hook up so can be plugged in to an electrical charging point overnight.
 The Environment Agency has several public charging points on the River Thames for example (our local lock charges £10 for all night charging) but you should investigate your own local options if you wish to cruise in winter.